Limit theorems for counting large continued fraction digits: Introduction and statement of results

-In this section we are going to state analogous results to the famous Khinchine $0$-$1$-law for Diophantine approximation which can be stated as follows \cite{khintchine_metrische_1935}. \begin{thm}[Khinchine's Theorem] Let $k:\N\to (0,\infty)$ be non-increasing.
-Then we have
+Inspired by Theorem \ref{cn dn} we will next state analogous results to Khintchine's famous zero-one law for Diophantine approximation which can be stated as follows \cite{khintchine_metrische_1935}. \begin{theorem}[Khintchine's Theorem] Let $k:\N\to (0,\infty)$ be such that $\left(n\cdot k(n)\right)$, $n\in\N$ is non-increasing.
+Then we have that for infinitely many $q\in\mathbb{N}$ there exists $p\in\mathbb{N}$ with greatest common divisor $(p,q)=1$ such that